Sentosa Ferry Terminal: History

-Due to lack of facilities at the now defunct Clifford Pier, the government plans to build a cruise center on an offshore island.
-Sentosa was picked as it will become a tourist destination and will be large enough to cater to the needs of people.
 Since the terminal's opening in the early 1970s, at least 9 million passengers pass through its operations.
-However, many believed that passenger traffic declined in the mid-1990s when a small causeway was built to connect the island to mainland Singapore.
-The Ferry Terminal Monorail Station once served visitors to the western half of the island, but that service has ceased after the Sentosa Monorail was closed down in 2005.
+However, passenger traffic declined in the mid-1990s when a small causeway (Sentosa Gateway) was built to connect the island to mainland Singapore.
+The Ferry Terminal Monorail Station once served visitors to the western half of the island, until Sentosa Monorail closed down in 2005.
 By the start of the early 2000s, it had become clear to locals and foreigners that with the decline of passenger traffic, the ferry terminal was losing its purpose.